HPI-CH/CognitIDE/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This Fancy IntelliJ Platform Plugin is going to be your implementation of the brilliant ideas that you have.
+This Fancy IntelliJ Platform Plugin is going to integrate eye tracking hardware like the [Tobii Pro Nano](https://www.tobii.com/products/eye-trackers/screen-based/tobii-pro-nano) into your favourite IDE.

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.
+It was build for my bachelors thesis to assess code complexity using eye trackers coordinates to pinpoint gaze to specific [psi elements](https://plugins.jetbrains.com/docs/intellij/psi-elements.html).

-To keep everything working, do not remove `<!-- ... -->` sections.
+Also, the reported pupil diameter gets recorded and can be used to deduct cognitive load of a subject.
 <!-- Plugin description end -->

 ## Installation